tarantool/doc/doc/reference/reference_lua/string.rst

     Return the hexadecimal value of the input string.

-    :param input-string: (string) the string to process
+    :param string input-string: the string to process

     :Return: hexadecimal, 2 hex-digit characters for each input character
     :Rtype: string